sameernadaf21/aps-portfolio/README.md

 ### 5. 🔒 *Supply Chain Risk Management*

 #### USE CASE:
-Managing supply chain risks involves identifying, assessing, and mitigating potential disruptions.
-Techniques like Risk Assessment Frameworks, Scenario Planning, and Graph Algorithms are used to enhance risk management.
+Managing supply chain risks entails recognizing, assessing, and managing possible disruptions.
+Techniques like Risk Assessment Frameworks, Scenario Planning, and Graph Algorithms are used to better risk management.

 #### CHALLENGES:
 Identifying and assessing a wide range of potential risks.
-Developing effective contingency plans to respond to disruptions.
-Balancing risk mitigation with operational efficiency.
+Developing effective contingency plans to respond to disturbances.
+Balancing risk minimization with operational efficiency.

 #### STRATEGIES USED:
 - *Risk Assessment Frameworks*: Evaluates potential risks and their impact on supply chains.